ronin-rb/ronin-rb.github.io/blog/_posts/2022-01-29-announcing-the-big-refactor.md

 ## The Future

-After The Big Refactor is completed, I have plans to create additional new ronin libraries and tools for various tasks.
-This refactoring and re-organizing of the dependencies should make the creation of new ronin libraries and tools much easier.
+After The Big Refactor is completed, I have plans to create additional new Ronin libraries and tools for various tasks.
+This refactoring and re-organizing of the dependencies should make the creation of new Ronin libraries and tools much easier.

 Here are some ideas: